CrazyForks/TrustTunnel/README.md

 ```
 {
-  /// The TLS hosts for traffic tunneling
+  /// The TLS hosts for traffic tunneling and service requests handling
-  "tunnel_hosts": [
+  "main_hosts": [
     {
       /// Used as a key for selecting a certificate chain in TLS handshake.
       /// MUST be unique.